multi-os-engine/doc/source/multi-os-engine/3_getting_started/1_installation/installation.rst

 .. note::

 	The Multi-OS Engine sample location changed for the open source SDK.
 The `old samples repository <https://github.com/moe-java-samples>`_ is not updated anymore and will not work with the new SDK.
-You may find the updated samples `here (Java) <https://github.com/multi-os-engine-community/moe-samples-java>`_ and `here (Kotlin) <https://github.com/multi-os-engine-community/moe-samples-kotlin>`_.
+You may find the updated samples `here (Java) <https://github.com/multi-os-engine/moe-samples-java>`_ and `here (Kotlin) <https://github.com/multi-os-engine/moe-samples-kotlin>`_.

 Install Android Studio / IntelliJ IDEA Plugin
 ---------------------------------------------

 * Open Android Studio or IntelliJ IDEA
 * Open the Plugins menu in Settings
-* Install the Multi-OS Engine Community Edition plugin from the standard plugin repository (just search for it)
+* Install the Multi-OS Engine Edition plugin from the standard plugin repository (just search for it)
 * You can now create your first project, or import a sample.
 Enjoy!

 	* The SDK installation will happen automatically when you create or import your first project.